melurke/Snake/README.md

 In this repository, we created the game Snake to play in the terminal and some different bots that play the game automatically.

+## The game

+There are two different versions of the game.
+One is played on a square and the other one is played on a torus.
+This means that in the square version the player dies when running into a wall and in the torus version the player comes out on the other side of the field.

+The game is visualized using the pygame library.
+There is a light mode and a dark mode that can be turned of directly in the code using the darkMode variable.

+#### Apples

+The user can choose the number of apples that appear simultaneously in the game.
+This works for the game itself and for all of the bots.
+This can be done directly in the code using the `numOfApples` variable.

+#### Obstacles

+The user can also choose if they want any obstacles in the game and where they should be.
+This can be done by adding a list with the two coordinates to the `obstacles` list directly in the code.
+The coordinates start at [0, 0] in the top left corner and go to [15, 15] in the bottom right corner.
+The top right corner is [15, 0] and the bottom left corner is [0, 15].

+Example: `obstacles = [[3, 4], [6, 1], [10, 8]]`

+#### Portals

+The user can add a pair of portals to the field if they want.
+To do this, they need to specify the coordinates of the two portals in the `portals` list.
+To see how the coordinates are generated, see above.
+When the snake goes into one portal, it is instantly teleported to the other one.
+When going out of the second portal, the snake can also change directions.

+Example: `portals = [[4, 6], [13, 5]]`

+### Cool fields

+We've added two game configurations showing the possibilities of the different fields shown above.
+These can be found in the `cool fields` folder.

+The first game called `l.py` shows a very simple use of the obstacles.
+In this game, the top right quarter of the field is full of obstacles, meaning the field takes up an L-shape.

+The second game called `two_parts.py` is a bit more complicated.
+There is a diagonal line of obstacles connecting the bottom left and top right corner of the field.
+This divides the field into two parts that are only connected by a pair of portals.

+Both of these work with the dijkstra bot on a square field.
+Maybe we will add more of these examples in the future, but the user is invited to experiment with the different variables to create their own versions of the game.

 ## Bots

 To get the data for the bots, we used get_data.py.
 The program runs a certain amount of games (mostly 1 million) and stores the results in a text file.